hypernyan/eth_vlg/README.md

 | dhcp_fail          |out          |        |DHCP DORA failed to complete                              |

 # Architecture
 The logic of the stack is seperated based on the protocol each module handles.
-Here, handling a protocol means to parse and remove it's header when receiving and attach a new generated header when transmitting.
+Each of the modules on `Table 3` handles  ere, handling a protocol means parsing and remove it's header when receiving and attach a new generated header when transmitting.
 For example, IPv4 handler is responsible to parse the IPv4 header.
 Each handler module then (if packet received successfully) outputs valid signal and information about the packet to other modules.
 The protol handler are:
 - MAC (mac\_vlg.sv)
 - ARP (arp\_vlg.sv)